shivshankardayal/full-website/algebra/source/ratio_sol.rst

    \frac{d^5k^{15}+d^2k^4d^2k^2+d^3k^9d2k^2}{d4k^8dk+d^4+d^2k^4dkd^2}
    \Rightarrow~\frac{d^5k^{15}+d^4k^6+d^5k^{11}}{d^5k^9+d^4+d4k^5}

-Now, multiplying and dividing numerator by :math:`d^4k^6` and denomitor by :math:`d^4` i.e. in other words we are taking out these common factors.
+Now, multiplying and dividing numerator by :math:`d^4k^6` and denominator by :math:`d^4` i.e. in other words we are taking out these common factors.
 This will reduce the fraction to following: